tldr-pages/tldr/pages/linux/fdisk.md

 - Example description:

 `fdisk -l /dev/sda`

-- List  the  partition  tables for the sda disk and then exit.
+- List  the  partition  tables for the sda disk and then exit:

 `fdisk -s /dev/sda1`

-- Print the size (in blocks) of /dev/sda1.
+- Print the size (in blocks) of /dev/sda1:

 `fdisk /dev/sda`
-- Create/remove/change partitions in the device.Serveral commands can be list.
+- Create/remove/change partitions in the device.Serveral commands can be list:

       `m`
       print the help menu.